hartwigmedical/hmftools/orange/README.md

 ### Clinical Evidence

 The following algo is used to render clinical evidence in the ORANGE report based on [PROTECT](../protect) output:
- 1. Evidence is split up based on reported yes/no.
+ 1. Evidence is split up based on applicable and "potentially interesting" based on PROTECT reported yes/no.
  1. Evidence is split between trials and non-trials which are further split up based on on/off label.
  1. Evidence is grouped by treatment and split up between responsive and resistance evidence.
  1. Evidence is filtered based on the optional configuration (germline, max_reporting_level).